fredlangva/HaxeUI_Base/readme.md

 ## Acknowledgement

-I can not express enough thanks to Ian Harrington for being patient with me trying to learn HaxeUI.
+I can not express enough thanks to Ian Harrigan for being patient with me trying to learn HaxeUI.
 I hope that whatever project you use his library in, you would give him credit for such a great resource to provide the building blocks to our UIs.